tjelton/Elton-Teaching/index.md

 # Welcome

-This is a webiste containing teaching resources for classes taught by Thomas Elton.
+Hi, this is a website containing teaching resources for classes taught by me (Thomas Elton).

+The rationale behind this site:

+1) By placing code on here after tutorials/labs, it means that students can focus on listening.
+When it comes to coding, my fear is that students will run into a bug whilst I'm demoing something and turn their attention to solving that bug.
+This could put them further behind, as they turn their attention from what I'm discussing.

+2) To provide extra resources (such as website links) to aid student learning.

 All content is provided for education purposes.
 Whilst I do my best to ensure that all information is up-to-date and accurate, I make no guarantees.
-It is on the onus of students to be dudiligent when using information on this website.

-If students need help, they are free to reach out to me by course approved methods.

 ## Teaching History